akanz1/polars_vs_pandas/intro.md

 3              0           2       11            3  1179       22505   ...
 ```

-*Anonymous users have the value of 0 for account_id*
+*Note: Anonymous users have the value of 0 for account_id*

 ## Operations